 Several proposals have been put forward to ease the burden on the homebuyers.
 Shiller and Weiss (1999) recommended that metropolitan house price indices be established, allowing households to hedge the risk associated with local housing market declines.
-Caplin et al (1997) and Caplin and Joye (2002) proposed the formation of "housing partnerships", a financing arrangement that allows a household to share ownership of its home with outside investors.
+Caplin, Chan, Freeman and Tracy (1997) and in a more recent paper by Caplin and Joye (2002) proposed the formation of "housing partnerships", a financing arrangement that allow a household to share ownership of its home with outside investors.
 Such partnerships should significantly reduce the up-front costs and the monthly carrying costs of owning a house, enabling families to devote more of their income to other investments.

-Holding a non-diversified portfolio will expose individuals to unnecessary nonsystematic risk, which can be mitigated through simple portfolio diversification.
+Holding a non-diversified portfolio will expose individuals to unnecessary non-systematic risk, which can be mitigated through simple portfolio diversification.
 In standard (or traditional) finance, investors are assumed to construct portfolios consistent with asset integration principles.
 The focus should not only be on an individual asset's risk/return characteristics, but how that asset interacts with other portfolio positions.
 Prospective assets should be chosen by comparing the income distribution resulting from integrating these prospects with the rest of the assets in the portfolio.

 Every investment decision should be framed within a portfolio perspective.
-It is not enough to know the characteristics of a potential investment itself; one must be aware of how an investment impacts the risk and return characteristics of the overall portfolio.
-Assets are evaluated as to how they might fit into a portfolio that meets the objectives and constraints of the investors (Maginn et al, 2004; Bronson et al, 2004).
+It is not enough to know the characteristics of a potential investment itself, one must be aware of how an investment impacts the risk and return characteristics of the overall portfolio.
+Assets are evaluated as to how they might fit into a portfolio that meets the objectives and constraints of the investors (Maginn et al, forthcoming; Bronson et al, forthcoming).